jake-abed/dl-scanner/README.md

 ## Wrap-up

 Thank you so much for the opportunity to do this challenge: even if you do not wish to proceed further with the interview process, it was a fun and interesting opportunity for me.
 If you want to chat more, I look forward.
 If not, zero worries whatsoever.
-Good luck finding on your search 🙂
+Good luck on your search 🙂

 ## License